 You will need to continue seeing your dentist regularly.
 They can spot early signs of relapse and help you take action to prevent it.
 This also means that you need to keep your teeth and gums healthy.
 Good oral hygiene can prevent problems that might cause your teeth to shift.
 Brush and floss daily, and use mouthwash if recommended by your dentist.

 If you do experience orthodontic relapse, there are several ways to correct it.
-In some cases, simply wearing your retainer more often can help move your teeth back into place.
+Sometimes, simply wearing your retainer more often can help move your teeth back into place.

-If the relapse is more severe, you might need to wear aligners again.
-This can be frustrating.
-But, it’s sometimes necessary to get your teeth back to their ideal positions.
-There are other dental appliances, like space maintainers or palatal expanders, that can help correct certain types of relapse.
+If the relapse worsens, you might need to wear aligners again.
+This can be frustrating, but getting your teeth back to their ideal positions is sometimes necessary.
+Other dental appliances, like space maintainers or palatal expanders, can help correct certain types of relapse.